Olympia Is The Capital Of What State

 Explore the Capitol Campus

 A visit to the Washington State Capitol campus is a must for any visitor to Olympia.
 Take a guided tour of the Legislative Building to learn about the history and architecture of this iconic structure.
-Explore the surrounding grounds, which feature beautiful gardens, monuments, and walking paths.
+Here's the thing — explore the surrounding grounds, which feature beautiful gardens, monuments, and walking paths.
 Don't miss the stunning views of the city and the Puget Sound from the Capitol dome.

 Discover the Historic Downtown